Yamaha Wolverine SxS with Winch

 Capacity2,500 – 3,500 lbs3,500 – 4,500 lbs4,500 – 5,500 lbs

-Our side-by-side weighs 1,666 lbs, and the dealer fitted it with a Warn 3,500 lb winch.
+Our side-by-side weighs 1,666 lbs, and the dealer fitted it with a Warn 3,500 lb winch pull.
 That’s a little over 2x multiplier.
 I can tell you from countless winching experiences that we have never failed to winch out of a bad situation with either vehicle.
 But both machines had their moments where it would barely budge.
 So, the bigger the winch, the better your odds of recovery.

 What Happens if You Exceed the Weight Capacity?